bit-shift/frp-synth/README.md

 frp-synth
 =========

-My first FRP (funtional reactive programming) synthesizer built with Qt and sfrp.
+A synthesizer written in C++ using Qt and sfrp (funtional reactive programming library)